 Altitude sickness and how to prevent it

-One aspect that you should take into account is the altitude, especially if you decide to go in central Peru, and go, for example, to Machu Picchu or Cuzco.
+One aspect that you should take into account is the altitude, especially if you decide to go to central Peru and go, for example, to Machu Picchu or Cuzco.
 To give you an idea, Cuzco is 3400 meters above sea level.

 The natural consequences of altitude sickness are that you’ll notice is that you’re more tired and slower, but these symptoms are normal and not worrisome.